What to Gift Someone Who Is Stressed

-Deep tissue massage focuses on problem areas called adhesions or knots.
+Deep tissue massages focus on specific problem areas, called adhesions or knots.
 It is "deep" because the strokes are more intense and the massage therapist applies more pressure.
 They also go against the muscle grain.
 Deep tissue massage is excellent for individuals who are struggling with repetitive strain, tightness, problems with posture, recent injuries, and painful muscles.

-Swedish massage is the standard type of massage that you'll see offered at most wellness centers, spas, gyms, and medical clinics.
+Swedish massages are the standard type of massage that you'll see offered at most wellness centers, spas, gyms, and medical clinics.
 Massage therapists often use oil or lotion with Swedish massage and address problem areas through unique strokes: tapotement (rapid tapping), petrissage (lifting and kneading), effleurage (long even strokes), friction, and vibration.

-Hot stone massage uses rocks made out of basalt that are warmed to a relaxing temperature and applied to specific body points.
+Hot stone massages use rocks made out of basalt that are warmed to a relaxing temperature and applied to specific body points.
 The core function of a hot stone massage is to loosen up the muscles and relax.
 It's perfect for someone who could use some tension relief.

 And lastly, for that person in your life who could truly do with some stress-relief in the form of “burning off steam," consider a punching bag!

 Everyone handles their own stress differently, and there's absolutely nothing wrong with wanting to punch out some stress occasionally.
 Most people will do fine with a smaller bag called a speed bag, but heavy weight bags for serious energy combustion can also do the trick.
 Most people don’t have the infrastructure in their homes to hang a serious punching bag from the ceiling, however, so opt for one that comes with a stand.

 What Should Be in a Stress Relief Kit?